Global Lua Modules

 say(foreign-call(module: "custom_lua_module", func: "say_hello"));

-At the top right of the page is the Sync option, which meaning is the same as Global Config
+At the top right of the page are the Synchronization Options, which have the same meaning as described in Global Configuration.

-The difference is that when Automatic Synchronization is unchecked, Global Lua Modules supports copying a particular Lua module to the specified partition individually in addition to copying all Lua modules to the specified partition, let’s click on the Copy button.
+One difference is that, when Automatic Synchronization is unchecked, Global Lua Modules supports not only copying all Lua modules to a specified partition but also copying an individual Lua module to a specified partition.
+Let’s click the Copy button.

-Then select the partition you want to synchronize and click copy, the configuration of the current partition will overwrite the configuration of the specified partition.
+Then select the partition to sync to and click copy.
+The configuration of the current partition will overwrite that of the specified partition.

-We can see the change log of Global Lua modules under the same partition on the Releases page.
-Let’s click the Releases button
+You can view the change history of Lua modules within the same partition on the Releases page.
+Let’s click the Releases button.

-Find the corresponding release history, click Click for details.
+Find the corresponding release entry and click View Details.